 Insurance Requirements for Vendors (SUBJECT TO CHANGE DEPENDING ON SCOPE OF WORK).
 These requirements do not apply to construction projects.

-Ithaca College requires certificates of insurance be on file with our Office of Risk Management for review and approval prior to the commencement of any work by your firm.
-Please mail or fax to (607) 274-5717, or email to email@example.com the requested Certificate(s) of insurance.
+Ithaca College requires Certificate(s) of Insurance be on file with our Office of Risk Management for review and approval prior to the commencement of any work by your firm.
+Please mail, fax to (607) 274-5717, or email to email@example.com the requested Certificate(s) of Insurance.
 Mailing address is Ithaca College, Office of Risk Management, 953 Danby Road, Ithaca, New York 14850.

-Umbrella Liability insurance over all underlying exposures with limits of not less than $5,000,000 per occurrence.
+Umbrella/Excess Liability Insurance over all underlying exposures with limits of not less than $5,000,000 per occurrence.

 Workers’ Compensation policies, including Coverage B Employer’s Liability, in full compliance with the Workers’ Compensation Laws of the State of New York and all states where the work is performed or in which a claim shall be presented.
 If employer is located or resides outside the State of New York, the certificate must evidence the policy coverage applies to All States.

-Professional Liability/Errors & Omissions Insurance, if applicable to work performed for Ithaca College, with minimum limits of not less than $1,000,000 limit and in the annual aggregate (or higher limits may be required), inclusive of defense costs, and must indicate if it provides occurrence or claims made coverage.
-If Professional Liability coverage is written on a claims made form, coverage must be maintained for a minimum of three years after completion of contract.
+Professional Liability/Errors & Omissions Insurance and/or Technology Services Errors & Omissions/Technology Products Errors & Omissions with minimum limits of not less than $1,000,000 limit and in the annual aggregate (or higher limits may be required), inclusive of defense costs, and must indicate if it provides occurrence or claims-made coverage.
+If Professional Liability coverage is written on a claims-made form, coverage must be maintained for a minimum of three years after completion of contract.
 If Professional Liability policy has a self-insured retention or deductible greater than $25,000 it is required that an audited financial statement be submitted for review.
-Any insurance written on a claims made form must indicate retro date.
+Any insurance written on a claims-made form must indicate retro date.
 Ithaca College must be named as an additional insured under Professional Liability/Errors & Omissions Insurance and/or Technology Services Errors & Omissions/Technology Products Errors & Omissions policy.
 Further, an appropriate endorsement deleting the Insured vs. Insured exclusion must be evidenced, so as not to impede a claim by College for a wrongful act of Vendor.

-Submittals of any of the foregoing documentation are also required for any subcontractors.
+Submittals of any of the foregoing documentation may also be required for any subcontractors.
 Subcontracting is allowable only with prior approval of the College.
-Contractor and subcontractors must abide by necessary procedures, requirements and regulations outlined in the contract.
+Vendor and subcontractors must abide by necessary procedures, requirements and regulations outlined in the contract.